Tips To Manage Your Full-time, Part-time, And PRN Staff Efficiently

 Shortages in the healthcare workforce continue to grow faster than before the pandemic.
 Nurses continue to leave the workforce or move to areas offering more competitive salaries.

 Despite the shortage, well-trained staff and adequate shift coverage aren’t optional, and this problem isn’t limited to within the walls of the hospital.
-2020 has fast-tracked new forms of virtual patient care, expanding potential but also adding demand.
+The pandemic fast-tracked new forms of virtual patient care, expanding potential but also adding demand.

 Workforce planning is never easy, but at least other industries have some stability when it comes to predicting the schedule.
 With healthcare, patient coverage is trickier to estimate.
 Patient census, seasonal illness, and staffing availability are often at odds with each other.
 When patients are more likely to be sick, so are staff.

 If your healthcare workforce model was already struggling, it’s likely very close to being completely insufficient to meet what’s ahead.

 The good news is that if you follow these three tips, you can quit guessing.
 You’ll be able to manage your staff efficiently and give patients the care they need, while reducing your own workload in the process.

 We start by acknowledging how important your full-time employees are.
 They’re the backbone of your team, and you’re probably already heavily reliant on them.